 2.2: History of the Kenyan Co-operative Movement

-The success of co-operatives in North America and Europe, according to Silas Kobia’s book, The Co-operative Movement in Kenya, has a lot to do with the fact that co-operatives in these places were birthed and nurtured in the context of social change movements.
+The success of co-operatives in North America and Europe, according to Silas Kobia’s book, The Co-operative Movement in Kenya (Date), has a lot to do with the fact that co-operatives in these places were birthed and nurtured in the context of social change movements.
 On these continents, co-operatives were created by the poor as a strategy for improving their own lot in life, and were used as a means of mobilizing and empowering common men and women.
 Co-operatives were established with the priorities of the people firmly in mind, and have thus helped transform entire communities.
 Over the years, however, the social change element of co-operative movements has nearly disappeared.
 Co-operatives in the developed world have become quite formal and institutionalized, while co-operatives in the developing world are often nothing more than tools for economic advancement.
 Such is the case of Kenya (Kobia, 17-19).

 Co-operatives first arrived in Kenya with the European settlers, who used the co-operative model as a way of off-setting agricultural costs.
 Few Africans were involved in the movement until after independence (Kobia, 29).
 Since that time, the co-operative movement in Kenya has been primarily a government-driven process.

 Kenya’s co-operative movement gained prominence after the country gained independence from Great Britain in 1963.
 The new government saw great potential in the idea of using co-operatives as a tool for economic growth, and began enthusiastically promoting the co-operative model as a part of its commitment to “African Socialism.”
 (Kobia, 29).
 This strategy was largely successful.
-According to Sylvester Ouma’s A History of the Cooperative Movement in Kenya, “[co-operative] members have not only promoted their social and economic standards, but have also contributed in raising the level of Gross National Income, in a comparatively shorter period than it would otherwise have taken” (Ouma, 82).
+According to Sylvester Ouma’s A History of the Cooperative Movement in Kenya, “[co-operative] members have not only promoted their social and economic standards, but have also contributed in raising the level of Gross National Income, in a comparatively shorter period than it would otherwise have taken” (Ouma, Date, 82).

 In most ways, the Kenyan government tried to set up the country’s co-operative movement for success.
 They created governing structures to help support and oversee the co-operatives at regional and national levels.
 Each region of Kenya is supposed to have its own District Co-operative Union, which is a network of all the co-operatives in the area.
 The role of the union is to serve the co-operatives by helping them to buy in bulk, further educate their members, train them in banking, and also in book-keeping.
 The government has been trying to use these unions as the center of co-operative development in the country (Ouma, 103).
 All of these unions are under the umbrella of the Kenya National Federation of Cooperatives, whose duties are to help the cooperatives audit accounts, advocate for them, and advise the government on co-operative policy, among other things (Ouma, 112-113).